morenanava/cspiders-divtimes/00_data_formatting/README.md

 # If not, please move to this directory and run the
 # following commands
 #
-# First, fix potential problems with out R files
+# First, fix problems with the "\r" due to being
+# a file output by R
 sed -i 's/\r//g' *newIDs.fasta
 # Now, generate PHY format
 for aln_name in *newIDs.fasta